 The average daily figure for the number of men for construction work on the rail link during June and July never rose above 90.

 Capt.
-Swartz engaged in some camp reorganisation including setting up a hospital at the end of the huts for the non-cholera patients.
-The only medical stores on site were those that had been brought up with the ‘F’ Force column from Non Pladuk.
+Swartz engaged in some camp reorganisation including setting up a hospital at the end of the huts for non-cholera patients.
+The only medical stores on site were those that had been brought up with ‘F’ Force column from Non Pladuk.

 By mid-June the cholera epidemic had been beaten but not before 15 deaths from 35 diagnosed patients.

 After repeated requests some medical supplies were obtained through the Japanese at the end of July.
 In addition, also by request, mosquito nets and extra blankets were supplied.
 Kami Sonkurai was eventually to become the best camp in ‘F’ Force group.

 Food was better and more varied with no reduction in rations made for the sick.
 Japanese Engineers became less demanding and working hours were fewer.
 There were however, no rest days.
 Also there was no canteen supplies available to promote rapid recovery of the sick but this was supplemented by collecting edible jungle roots and shoots as well as an edible type of spinach.

 ‘It was the top camp at Kami Sonkurai.
 When the trucks could not get through because of the condition of road and bridges that had been washed away the stores could not get through.
 We then had to walk up via Three Pagoda Pass into Burma to collect rice from 105km camp for our men.
 They picked the fittest 20 blokes to go accompanied by a guard.’